Chxresubles/Hook/README.md

 # Hook
-Hook is a music streaming REST web server made in C++ using mongoose
+Hook is a music streaming REST web server made in C using mongoose

 # Disclaimer
 This project is still in development.
 Some functionalities are missing or not working properly.

 # Prerequisites
-To compile and run this program, you will need to install the C/C++ compiler g++.
+To compile and run this program, you will need to install a C compiler.

 # Compile and run